Gandalf2004/Custom-1972-CPU/README.md

 # Compile
-On Windoes you need the [MinGw Compiler](https://www.mingw-w64.org/) which is Gcc on Windows For Linux you need `gcc`
+On Windoes you need the [MinGw Compiler](https://www.mingw-w64.org/) which is Gcc on Windows.

+For Linux you need `gcc`

 ## Compile the CPU emulator: